2025 Pittsburgh Steelers season: Week 11: vs. Cincinnati Bengals

-With the win, the Steelers improved to 6-4 and 2-1 against the AFC North.
+With the win, the Steelers improved to 6–4 and 2–1 against the AFC North.
 Aaron Rodgers returned to a triple-digit passer rating (106.5) by throwing 116 yards, a touchdown, no interceptions, and completed 60 percent of his passes.
 He did, however, fracture his left wrist sometime in the second quarter, leaving Mason Rudolph to take his position in the second half.
 Rudolph was no slouch, either, as he performed a tad better than Rodgers by throwing 127 yards, 1 touchdown, no interceptions, and completed 75 percent of his passes to go with his 118.5 passer rating.
 Kyle Dugger and James Pierre became the first pair of Steelers to score both a pick-six and a fumble-six in the same game since Alex Highsmith and T.J.
-Watt did so on September 18, 2023, when they beat the Browns 26-22 at Acrisure Stadium.
+Watt did so on September 18, 2023, when they beat the Browns 26–22 at Acrisure Stadium.

 During the game, Ja'Marr Chase reportedly spat on Jalen Ramsey, who retaliated by punching Chase and was ejected shortly afterward.
 Chase denied spitting on Ramsey after the game and was suspended for one game the following day.
 Chase attempted to appeal his suspension, but the NFL denied his appeal.
+Ramsey was later fined $14,491 for punching Chase.
+Chase later apologized after the incident.